Rocky Marciano: Legacy

 A bronze statue of Marciano was planned for a 2009 completion date in his hometown of Brockton, Massachusetts, as a gift to the city by the World Boxing Council.
 The artist, Mario Rendon, head of the Instituto Universitario de las Bellas Artes in Colima, Mexico, was selected to sculpt the statue.
 After years of delays in the planning stages, the groundbreaking for the statue was held on April 1, 2012, on the grounds of Brockton High School.
 The statue was officially unveiled on September 23, 2012, which was the 60th anniversary of Marciano winning the world heavyweight title.
 A bronze statue of Marciano was also erected in Ripa Teatina, Italy, to celebrate the birthplace of Marciano's father.
 Brockton High School's football stadium is also named in Marciano's honor.
 The school's sports teams are nicknamed "the boxers" in honor of both Marciano and Marvin Hagler the two have also led the city to develop the nickname "The City of Champions".

 In 2019 the city of Newton, Iowa unveiled an informational sign and ceremonial rock honoring Marciano.
 Iowa Gov. Kim Reynolds also produced a proclamation declaring Aug.
 30, 2019, as Rocky Marciano Remembrance Day.

 In 2023, an event titled "Marciano At 100: A Celebration of Rocky Marciano's 100th Birthday" was held at the Des Plaines Theatre in Illinois.
 The event, hosted by the National Italian American Sports Hall of Fame, included a screening of the 1979 film Marciano and featured Marciano's 1952 championship belt on display.
 There were also other celebrations held in his home state of Massachusetts with Springfield declaring September 1 "Rocky Marciano Day".

 In September 2025, Marciano's childhood home in Brockton was added to the National Register of Historic Places.
 His brother, sister and additional family members were on hand for the dedication ceremony held on September 20, 2025.
 The home now offers a tour featuring memorabilia from his career.

 In popular culture

 Marciano has had two films made on his remarkable rise to the top of the boxing world.
 The first one titled Marciano came out in 1979 where he was portrayed by Tony Lo Bianco.
 In 1999, the film titled Rocky Marciano came out where he is portrayed by Jon Favreau.

 Marciano's fighting style and name inspired the Rocky Balboa character from the Rocky franchise.

 Video games

-Marcinao appears as a playable character in the following video games.
+Marciano appears as a playable character in the following video games.